 The Student Liaison Committee strives to focus on issues of importance to candidates who are taking CAS Examinations.
-The committee serves as a direct point of contact for students to voice individual or group concerns regarding the education and examination process.
-It also provides a means for an exchange of information between students and the admissions committees via Future Fellows, a newsletter that it publishes quarterly.
-Two candidates who are actively involved in the examination process serve as advisors to the committee.
+The committee serves as a direct point of contact for candidates to voice individual or group concerns regarding the education and examination process.
+It also provides a means for an exchange of information between candidates and the admissions committees via Future Fellows, a newsletter that it publishes quarterly.
+Candidate representatives who are actively involved in the examination process serve as advisors to the committee.

-2001 CAS SYLLABUS SUMMARY
+2002 CAS SYLLABUS SUMMARY